Tired of Reading? Please listen to the blog

 A list of public health safety achievements in Africa and on the global front made possible with the help of public health are as follows:

 Child mortality has been a significant issue in sub-Saharan Africa.
 According to WHO, children in Africa are almost 15 times more likely to die before the age of 5 than children from high-income countries.
 From a recorded high of 93 deaths per 1,000 live births in 1990 to 39 in 2018, the decline is the direct result of the implementation of virtuous preventive vaccines by public health policies.

 Vaccination is also an area where public health has strived to bring significant development.
 Vaccination is the most cost-effective way of improving the health of the general public.
 According to a fact sheet by WHO, Immunization currently prevents 2–3 million deaths every year.

-WHO reports that during 2018, about 116.3 million infants worldwide received 3 doses of the diphtheria-tetanus-pertussis (DTP3) vaccine, which defended them against infectious diseases that can cause severe illness and disability which would have been fatal.
+WHO reports that during 2018, about 116.3 million infants worldwide received 3 doses of the diphtheria-tetanus-pertussis (DTP3) vaccine, which defended them against infectious diseases that can cause severe illness and disability would have been fatal.